-Definition of a Traveling Bartender: A bartender who takes advantage of his unique profession by working in a foreign land and saving money, so he/she can then enjoy periods of travel and adventure.
+Definition of a Travelling Bartender: A traveling bartender who takes advantage of his unique profession by working in a foreign land and saving money, so he/she can then enjoy periods of travel and adventure.
 Followed by settling down in a new place and repeating the process.

 Most people assume that living a life where you get to travel full time is reserved for the rich & famous, definitely not for ordinary people like you and me.
 There’s a good reason for this.
 Traveling can be expensive, especially if you’re the kind of person who actually enjoys doing stuff, like having the occasional drink, taking a tour, or going kayaking.